What do you mean by title exceptions?

 However, these exceptions are not written in stone.

-Keep in mind that you (and your attorney) can request that the title company remove, modify, or provide coverage for certain exceptions.
+Keep in mind that you (and your attorney) can request that the title company or seller remove, modify, or provide coverage for certain exceptions.

 Sometimes a title company will remove or modify the general exception relating to matters that a survey would show.